taieb-b/apitk-url-bundle/README.md

 #### Autoloading array through param converter
 You can automatically get the entity result array of all your filters in the correct order and pagination subset easily injected into your action.

-First set your default repository in your `doctrine.yaml` to our `ApiToolkitRepository`:
+First set your default repository in your `doctrine.yaml` to our `ApiToolkitDefaultRepository`:
 ```
 doctrine:
     orm:
-        default_repository_class: Shopping\ApiTKUrlBundle\Repository\ApiToolkitRepository
+        default_repository_class: Shopping\ApiTKUrlBundle\Repository\ApiToolkitDefaultRepository
 ```
-For all your custom repositories, extend them from the `ApiToolkitRepository` so they also get the needed functionality.
+For all your custom repositories, extend them from the `ApiToolkitDefaultRepository` (or if you want them to be injectable, from `ApiToolkitRepository`, which extends from the `ServiceEntityRepository`, so be sure to implement the constructor the right way) so they also get the needed functionality.

 After that, add a `@ApiTK\Result` annotation to your controller action.
 The action parameter will automatically gets filled with the filtered, sorted and paginated result set of the